 Jhonathan B. - Housing

-Disconnected from his family and let go from his part-time job - Jhonathan B., 21, had been homeless since August 2016.
-Jhonathan discovered SEARCH in April 2017, and after 10 months of homelessness, Jhonathan opened the door to his new apartment in June 2017.
+Disconnected from his family and let go from his part-time job - Jhonathan B., 21, found himself homeless.
+With SEARCH's help, after a year and a half of being homeless, Jhonathan opened the door to his new apartment.

 What does this mean to Jhonathan?
 Jhonathan states "It feels good now that I don’t have to deal with anyone trying to steal my things now that I have a door with a lock on it."
 He was also overjoyed to finally have the opportunity to "shower whenever he wants to."
 After having a place to call home, Jhonathan expressed his desire to find a job to help him get back on his feet.